RustyRoboticsBV/Rusty.ISA/README.md

 A process can start executing a program at explicitly-defined start points, and stops when it reaches an end point.
 Programs may have multiple start points.
 Flow control is done via goto and label instructions.

-## Built-in Instructions
-The module only comes with a few built-in instructions that are necessary for its core functioning.
-They are:
-- `BEG(name)`: marks a start point, from which a process can start running the program.
-- `END()`: terminates the current program.
-- `LAB(name)`: marks a jump target, to which goto statements can jump.
-- `GTO(target)`: a goto statement.
-It moves execution to the label with the specified name.
-- `WRN(message)`: prints a warning message.
-- `ERR(message)`: prints an error message and terminates the program.

 ## Instruction Definitions
 Instruction definitions contain various properties.
 We group them into three categories:
 - Runtime data: the opcode, parameters and implementation.